olli991/mib-std2-pq-zr-toolbox/README.md

 For example MST2_EU_SK_ZR_P0478T.
 Letter T at the end means it's Technisat.
 If there is no letter it's Harman.

 Q: Is Toolbox compatible with non Navi (single SD slot) units?
-A: Yes, but to install you need to use console/telnet installation method.
+A: Yes, but to install you need to use eMMC soldering method or console/telnet installation method.

+Q: I installed Toolbox from SD but when I try to use it does nothing and prints errors!
+A: Your fw is 01xx/02xx with GEM 3.5.
+Read installation steps carefully!

+Q: Why Toolbox does not work with GEM 3.5 or lower?
+A: GEM 3.5 and lower cannot run scripts

 Q: Where to find GEM (Green Egineering Menu) version?
 A: In the top left corner of the Green Engineering Menu screen.

-Q: Why Toolbox is not compatible with GEM 3.5 or lower?
-A: GEM 3.5 and lower cannot run scripts

 Q: I instaled Toolbox and want to update my firmware from 02xx version to 04xx version.
 Will Toolbox remain installed after the update?
-A: No, Toolbox will be deleted as when update happens /tsd/etc/persistence/esd folder gets cleaned.
-So you will need to install the Toolbox again.
+A: Yes, but instead of normal installation you need to update via `Testmode->SWDL->Software Download Manual Download->Start Download` enter cpu or cpuplus and untick `esd_sec` module.
+If you do not update fw this way, the update will clean /tsd/etc/persistence/esd folder and delete the toolbox.

 Q: How to make screenshots?
 A: Press and hold MEDIA key until you hear confirmation sound